NYC Conspiracy Crime Lawyer

 Conspiracy in the fourth degree is the felony of money laundering when he or she agrees with one or more people to engage in said felony.
 Fourth-degree conspiracy charges in NY can lead to a sentence of up to 4 years if convicted, according to New York Penal Law §105.10.

 Conspiracy in the fifth degree applies in a conspiracy to commit any felony that doesn’t incorporate any of the more severe charges mentioned above and no one under the age of 18 is involved in the conspiracy crime, or against someone over 18 conspiring with minors under the age of 16 to commit a misdemeanor.
 Fifth-degree conspiracy charges in NY can warrant up to one year in prison, according to New York Penal Law §105.05.

 Conspiracy in the sixth degree is warranted when there is a conspiracy to commit a misdemeanor where all conspirators are over the age of 18.
 Sixth-degree conspiracy charges in NY can result in a shorter sentence usually between 15 days and up to one year in prison in certain cases, according to New York Penal Law §105.00.

 Defenses to Conspiracy Charges in NY

 A conspiracy charge involves a lot of moving parts.
 It can be difficult to prove that two or more people shared the same intent and knowledge to commit a crime.
-It can also be difficult to show that an agreement existed, according to New York criminal defense lawyer, Frederick Sosinsky.
+It can also be difficult to show that an agreement existed, according to NYC conspiracy crime lawyer, Frederick Sosinsky.
 Some common defenses to conspiracy crime charges in NY include:

 Lack of Agreement